Skip to main content

 • ask you to name your project

-• ask you which database adapter you're using (or to Supported Data Platforms)
+• ask you which database adapter you're using (or refer to Supported Data Platforms)

-• prompt you for each piece of information that dbt needs to connect to that database: things like account, user, password, etc
+• prompt you for each piece of information that dbt needs to connect to that database, such as account, user, password, and more

 Then, it will: